crossplane-contrib/provider-nop/design/one-pager-provider-nop..md

 We would just create an external client with no service parameter passed.

 #### Observe
 This is where the main logic will reside that would compare the time elapsed with the time interval passed in the spec.
-As the time elapsed becomes equal to the time passed it will change the condition of resource accordingly.
+The logic will determine if the status conditions match what the spec says they should be.
+If they do not match (i.e. we need to update the status conditions), it will return `ResourceUpToDate: false`, indicating that Update should be called to perform the update.

 #### Update
-Currently there is no plan to update the NopResource so this function will just set condition to crossplane-runtime `Available`.
+Whenever the update function is called it will match the time elapsed from creation with the `timeAfter` fields of spec and status/condition will be changed accordingly.

 #### Delete
 This will set the condition of NopResource to crossplane-runtime `Deleting`.

 The config might look something like: